thesomewhatyou/gabe/README.md

   - Verify host/port/secret and that your bot can connect from its network.

 - Windows
-  - Windows is not officially supported.
+  - Windows is not officially supported, nor will it ever be.
 Use WSL for best results.

 ## Logs and stability